Dzen456/CalcUABlator/README.md

 IDEs:
 - Python (Pycharm, VS Code, Spyder,...)
-- Jupyter Notebook 7+ (From the website or Anaconda)
+- Jupyter Notebook 7+ (Downloaded from the website or Anaconda)
 - Arduino IDE (Web or desktop version)

 Other software: